Skip to main contentScroll Top

 Depiction of the siege of Osaka in 1615.

-Tokugawa Hidetada, 2nd shogun of the clan Tokugawa, rebuilt the tenshsu, and orders the reconstruction of the walls.
-This brings us back to my remark about the "almost" original elements, since these are the ramparts that still exist today, made up of large blocks of stone placed side by side, without mortar.
-Unfortunately, the "poor" tenshu would only last another 45 years, as it went up in smoke after being struck by lightning in 1665.
-The capital of Tokugawa being at Edo (Tokyo), the site will not be rebuilt subsequently.
+Tokugawa Hidetada, the second shogun of the Tokugawa clan, rebuilt the tenshū and ordered the reconstruction of the walls.
+This brings us back to my point about the "almost" original elements, since these are the ramparts that still exist today, composed of large stone blocks placed side by side without mortar.
+Unfortunately, the "poor" tenshū would only last another 45 years, as it burned down after being struck by lightning in 1665.
+Since the Tokugawa capital was in Edo (Tokyo), the site was not subsequently rebuilt.

 In the 19th century, when the castle was already in poor condition after years of neglect and lack of maintenance, a large part of the buildings were destroyed during the fighting during the period known as the Meiji Restoration (ending the Tokugawa shogunate to restore the power of the Emperors, the shogunate being considered a kind of feudal military dictatorship).

-It was not until 1928 that Osaka City Hall launched a reconstruction, but with modern techniques, favoring reinforced concrete over the granite that originally made up the keep.
-As Japan was hit hard by bombing during World War II (at that time, the castle site was occupied by the military, making it a prime target), Osaka Castle took a beating… Its last major renovation took place between 1995 and 1997, so it is ultimately a recent dungeon, but one with an interesting history, that we are visiting today.
+It wasn't until 1928 that the Osaka city government launched a reconstruction project, but using modern techniques, favoring reinforced concrete over the granite that originally composed the keep.
+As Japan was heavily bombed during World War II (at that time, the castle site was occupied by the military, making it a prime target), Osaka Castle suffered further damage.
+Its last major renovation took place between 1995 and 1997, so it is a relatively recent keep, but one with an interesting history, that visitors see today.

 osaka castle japan